-As long as the site data or feature you wish for the extension to augment is already available to the end user, you can likely build an extension to expand upon or utilize it.
-Let’s say your eCommerce site competes with Amazon and you want to know when the price drops for a given sales item on Amazon.com, you could build a page extension to do it, since it’d use data already made available to you -- if you were only to remain on the sales item page and repeatedly refresh it until the price changes.
-If, however, your feature requires features or data not already exposed to the end user, then it’s probably best you look into using an API or scraping the data custom application.
+As long as the site data or feature you wish for the extension to augment is already available to the end-user, you can likely build an extension to expand upon or utilize it.
+Let’s say your eCommerce site competes with Amazon and you want to know when the price drops for a given sales item on Amazon.com, you could build a page extension to do it since it’d use data already made available to you – if you were only to remain on the sales item page and repeatedly refresh it until the price changes.
+If, however, your feature requires features or data not already exposed to the end-user, then it’s probably best you look into using an API or scraping the data with a custom application.

 This also applies to Browser Extensions.
-LastPass, one of the more popular password managers available, may seem downright magical, but all it really does is identify login fields for a given site, stores the credentials entered, and then suggests your credentials when you visit the site again.
-LastPass cannot, say, solve a Captcha, since the solution for it isn’t exposed to the end user.
+LastPass, one of the more popular password managers available, may seem downright magical, but all it really does is identify login fields for a given site, store the credentials entered, and then suggests your credentials when you visit the site again.
+LastPass cannot, say, solve a Captcha, since the solution for it isn’t exposed to the end-user.

 Extensions can be monetized, too.
 Some Chrome extensions rival native apps for revenue, costing upwards of $50 annually per user.
 A browser extension subscription can be an easier sell than a subscription for one for a native app or web app with similar features.
 In contrast with apps, an extension doesn’t require that the user visit a specific page or switch apps to use it, and demands a minimal investment in setup time before the value offered is apparent.

-In summary, extensions are easy to install, simple to use, and generally cost less to develop than apps with similar functionality would.
-If you or your business spend a lot of time surfing the web for work or are locked into using a large platform lacking a single, sorely desired feature involving data or functionality already available to the end user, then a Chrome extension could be ideal for you.
+To summarize, extensions are simple to install, straightforward to use, and generally cost less to develop than apps with the same functionality.
+If you or your business spend a lot of time surfing the web for work or are locked into using a large platform lacking a single, sorely desired feature involving data or functionality already available to the end-user, then a Chrome extension could be ideal for you.